Prachi-Agr/Diner-Dash-Workshop/README.md

 ### Question and Answer
 We will be using this repo's [issues](https://github.com/AISG-Technology-Team/Diner-Dash-Workshop/issues) for question and answer.
 Please discuss within your group first and if the query is still unresolved, check if a relevant issue has been raised.
 If none exist, please raise a new issue.
 Feel free to answer other participants' queries as well if you have faced similar issues and found a resolution.

+## Award Presentation
+The top 3 ranking teams would present their approach and learning points.
+Certificates would also be awarded to them for their achievements.

 ## Additional Resources
 - [RL Stable Baselines Repo](https://github.com/hill-a/stable-baselines)